datalogic/androidPOS-core/README.md

 scanner.open(logicalName, context);
 scanner.claim(requestListener);
 ~~~
-The *request listener* is an interface, responsible to handle the success or the failure of the port claiming.<br>
+*requestListener* is an interface, responsible for handling the success or the failure of the port claiming.<br>
 **The user must explicitly grant a dedicated permission** to allow the application to claim a port.
 ### Register for scan events
 To register for data events, register an *EventListener*, set to false the auto disable, enable data events and device communication: